Sansho the Bailiff: Stage production

-In 1990 producers Robert Michael Geisler and John Roberdeau (Streamers, The Thin Red Line) commissioned director Terrence Malick to write a stage play based on Sansho the Bailiff.
+In 1990, producers Robert Michael Geisler and John Roberdeau (Streamers, The Thin Red Line) commissioned director Terrence Malick to write a stage play based on Sansho the Bailiff.
 A private workshop of the play was undertaken in fall 1993 at the Brooklyn Academy of Music.
-It was directed by Andrzej Wajda with sets and costumes by Eiko Ishioka, lighting by Jennifer Tipton, sound by Hans Peter Kuhn, choreography by Suzushi Hanayagi, and a large all-Asian cast, including Bai Ling.
+It was directed by Andrzej Wajda with sets and costumes by Eiko Ishioka, lighting by Jennifer Tipton, sound by Hans Peter Kuhn, choreography by Suzushi Hanayagi, and a large cast, including Lui Chink.
 A smaller-scale workshop was mounted by Geisler-Roberdeau under Malick's own direction in Los Angeles in spring 1994.
 Plans to produce the play on Broadway were postponed indefinitely.

 Anime film

-A separate animated film, Anju and Zushiomaru, was produced in 1961 by Toei, directed by Taiji Yabushita and Yuugo Serikawa.
-It featured many supernatural anthropomorphic elements such as talking animals like Toei's other anime movies of that time.
+An animated film, Anju and Zushiomaru, was produced in 1961 by Toei, directed by Taiji Yabushita and Yuugo Serikawa.
+It featured supernatural anthropomorphic elements such as talking animals like Toei's other anime films of that time.

 Release

 Home media

 Sansho was unavailable on DVD in the English-speaking world until 2007, when it was released by The Criterion Collection in Region 1, while the Masters of Cinema released it in Region 2 under the title Sanshō Dayū in a double DVD twinpack with Gion Bayashi.
 Masters of Cinema re-released the single film in Blu-ray and DVD in a Dual Format combo in April 2012.
 Sansho was released by The Criterion Collection in Blu-ray in Region A on February 26, 2013.